 Owing to her larger-than-life persona and immense talent, Megan creates unique rap songs oozing new-age swag and Southern bravado.
 Megan Thee Stallion became popular with her 2016 “The Houston Cypher” video, for being the only woman rapper starring in the video.
 She released several mixtapes and singles before dropping her debut studio album Good News in late 2020.

 She made an appearance on the Billboard chart for the very first time in 2018 with her single “Big Ole Freak”, which also became her first platinum-certified record.
 Megan has also won the prestigious Grammy award for the Beyoncé-remix version of her single “Savage” in the Best Rap Song category.
-With BET Award for Viewer’s Choice, MTV Video Music Award, BET Hip Hop Awards, and many more accolades over the years, Megan Thee Stallion has carved a niche for herself as an elusive female rapper and one of the best hip hop artists in the world.
+With BET Award for Viewer’s Choice, MTV Video Music Award, BET Hip Hop Awards, and many more accolades over the years, Megan Thee Stallion has carved a niche for herself as an elusive female rapper.

 (Main image: Chris Delmas/ AFP; Featured image: Drake/@champagnepapi/Instagram)